 Average monthly cost WITH tickets or accidents = $132

 Average monthly cost WITHOUT tickets or accidents = $127

 In Chicago, 18% of surveyed drivers said they’ve gotten tickets or been in accidents.
 And they pay an average of $132 per month on car insurance.

 While this is only $5 more than the average monthly cost without tickets or accidents, that’s $60 dollars more per year.
 Also, rates constantly fluctuate, so the difference could be greater for you.

 The chart above shows how much people with marks on their driving records pay for car insurance.
 For example, those between 18 and 24 who have a history of tickets or accidents pay $167 per month.
 That’s $17 more per month than someone in the same age group who has a clean record.

 On a related note, here’s a chart of the different traffic incidents people reported as part of our survey.

 According to this chart, 45% of people who reported accidents on their records said they were no-fault, while 25% were at-fault.
 Another 25% reported speeding tickets, while just 6% reported DUIs.

-The bottom line here: be careful while you’re behind the wheel because a traffic incident, and especually a DUI, can have a major impact what you pay for car insurance.
+The bottom line here: be careful while you’re behind the wheel because a traffic incident, and especually a DUI, can raise your auto insurance rates.